imgproxy/imgproxy/docs/generating_the_url.md

 Redefines autoquality settings.
 All arguments have the same meaning as [Autoquality](configuration.md#autoquality) configs.
 All arguments are optional and can be omitted.

-**⚠️Warning:** Autoquality requires the image to be saved several times.
+**⚠️ Warning:** Autoquality requires the image to be saved several times.
 Use it only when you prefer the resulting size and quality over the speed.

 ### Max bytes